This

 Bernard

-Wasserstein/The Politics Of Holiness In Jerusalem/The Chronicle of
+Wasserstein/The Politics Of Holiness In Jerusalem/The

 Higher